pavelivanov/frontend-test-task/README.md

 - Add same form to withdraw tokens (instead of account belance we should show balance on the contract).
 - Add list of transactions (to receive transactions use contract Events).
 Each item of the list should contain: sender address, amount of tokens, action (provide / withdraw), date (MM/DD/YYYY HH:mm:ss).
 Show only last 10 transactions.

+### Note!

+By default USDT Contract won't be able to transfer tokens from user's account to TestTask Contract.
+Users should allow USDT Contract to transfer their tokens.
+To do this you need to add approve functionality.
+You can read about approve and allowance [here](https://docs.openzeppelin.com/contracts/2.x/api/token/erc20#IERC20-approve-address-uint256-) and [here](https://docs.openzeppelin.com/contracts/2.x/api/token/erc20#IERC20-allowance-address-address-).

+In the app it should be designed as double transaction sign with MetaMask: 1) user signs approve transaction 2) user signs provide transaction.
+This logic required only for "provide" tokens method.

 <br />

 ## Example how forms might look